What is an "unsatisfactory result"?

 Several factors may cause a biological indicator test failure, and a single failure is not necessarily an indicator of faulty equipment.
 It is important to retest your sterilizer as soon as possible.

-Check Test Conditions
+Improper Test Conditions

 Check to ensure the sterilizer was set using the proper test conditions (Temperature, Time, Pressure).
 Most steam sterilizers operate between 250 – 270 degrees F. Temperatures outside of this range will likely fail to kill all organisms.

-Verify Load Capacity
+Exceeded Load Capacity

 Verify that the sterilizer was not overloaded when the strip was run.
 It is important not to exceed the load capacity as it is listed.
 The steam/heat/vapor must be able to flow around each item being sterilized.

-Inspect Door Gasket
+Faulty Door Gasket